New year resolution is tough.

 This can also mean that you can pay as little as 12.5% if you earn the Airbnb income in the corporation.

-Of course, when you take out the money, you may trigger personal tax – something to discuss with a professional.
+Of course, when you take out the money, you may trigger personal tax – something to discuss with a professional who offers tax resolution services.

 If you do provide these services, make sure you keep a copy of the Airbnb ad to what you provide.
 Make sure you have communication, or even comments printed out/documented somewhere that they enjoy all these additional services you provide.